fiofury1/django-skeleton-docker/README.md

 ## Functionality & Configuration ##
 The project has been set up with the following functionality/configuration:
+- Code Formatting (installed with Pipenv as 'dev-packages')
+     - Python
+          - black
+          - isort
 - Database
      - Datebase:  PostgreSQL
      - Database Adapter/Connector:  psycopg2